 A little known chapter of the Norwegian-American immigrant story is of the Norwegians who became owners and workers within the exploding sugar cane industry on the island of Kauai in the late nineteenth century.
 This presentation traces the push and pull factors of their move from the North Sea to the South Seas and the challenges those immigrants faced.

 Scandinavian Viking Festival.
 See details on the Event listing above.
 Featuring the Stoughton, WI Norwegian Dancers, blacksmith, genealogist, wood chip carver, rosemaling, children crafts and more.
 Sample and purchase lefse and Norwegian cookies.
 No meal served.
+Cookies, lefse and beverage available for purchase.

 Bruce Folken, Speaker: Norway House in Minneapolis.
 As the window to contemporary Norway, Norway House is a registered 501(c)3 non-profit organization that partners with businesses, organizations, and the community to celebrate a shared heritage.
 Norway House is a destination for the community with over 40,000 visitors annually.
 Meal: TBD